 This was SUCH a cool activity!
 The snow was soft but kind of crunchy on top, and it absorbed the paint beautifully!
 I really hadn’t imagined that this would be so awesome.

-I tried my hand at it, and was surprised by how light of a touch was needed to keep the paint on the surface of the snow.
+I tried my hand at some snow painting, and was surprised by how light of a touch was needed to keep the paint on the surface of the snow.

-The kids had already mastered the technique quickly, and they moved all around the yard and garden adding splashes of colour wherever they went.
+The kids had already mastered the technique, and they moved all around the yard and garden adding splashes of colour wherever they went.

 It was a wonderful way to get creative in the snow, and I suspect that painting the snow will become a regular winter activity around here!

 I hope you get a chance to do this with your kids this winter!
 Check out the links below for more ways to have fun with the snow this winter.

 Snowy “Diamond Dig” – a snow sensory bin